reema0814/Threat-Protection-with-XDR/Labguide/lab8_create_workbooks.md

 Microsoft Sentinel allows you to create custom workbooks across your data and also comes with built-in workbook templates to allow you to quickly gain insights across your data as soon as you connect a data source.

 ## Lab objectives
- In this lab, you will Understand following:
+ In this lab, you will understand the following:
  - Task 1: Connect the Azure Activity data connector
  - Task 2: Save and modify a workbook template
  - Task 2: Create a Workbook